pavelm14/lab_miscellaneous/Rpackages/README.md

 pavelmatos@nympha:~$
 #create a subdirectory where to store r packages
 mkdir -p software/R/packages

-#create a working directory for this tutorial
-mkdir biogeography
 ```

 By the time writing this tutorial, the latest R version installed in MetaCentrum was R-4.0.0-gcc.
 You can of course install your own R version locally at your home directory.